 Use of Estimates.
 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the period.
 Estimates and judgments are based on information available at the time such estimates and judgments are made.
-Adjustments made with respect to the use of these estimates and judgments are inherent in the preparation of financial statements.
+Adjustments made with respect to the use of these estimates and judgments often relate to information not previously available.
+Uncertainties with respect to such estimates and judgments are inherent in the preparation of financial statements.
 Estimates and judgments are used in, among other things, (1) estimating unbilled revenues and operating and general and administrative costs (2) developing fair value assumptions, including estimates of future cash flows and discount rates, (3) analyzing tangible and intangible assets for possible impairment, (4) estimating the useful lives of assets and (5) determining amounts to accrue for contingencies, guarantees and indemnifications.
 Actual results could differ materially from estimated amounts.